25Ericcheong/node-fundamentals/README.md

 ```

 - Above is an example of passing a middleware function into a specific route.
 The parameters specified in the logger function are automatically done by Express in the background.
 Note that - `next` needs to be used in order for the middleware function to know what the next middleware is (to pass on).
 Or simply executing `res.send('Something')` would do the trick as well.
 As such, if `next()` isn't invoked, the tab would continuously be loading - waiting for the next middleware function to execute.
-- Middleware functions should have its own dedicated file to prevent dedicated route; `app.use` functions from being too clunky.
+- Middleware functions should have its own dedicated file to prevent dedicated route; `app.get` functions from being too clunky.
+- `app.use` would allow for all middleware functions to be applied for all routes for a file.
+Worth noting that the `app.use` will need to be invoked before all `app.get` routes, if it is invoked after then the specified route would not have the imported middleware function; in Express, order matters.

 # Useful Node Modules